WJCT-FM

 WJCT-FM (89.9 MHz) is a public radio station in Jacksonville, Florida.
 Owned by WJCT, Inc., it is an NPR member station.
-It shares studios with its sister PBS station WJCT (channel 7) on Festival Park Avenue, near TIAA Bank Field in Downtown Jacksonville's Stadium District.
+It shares studios with its sister PBS station WJCT (channel 7) on Festival Park Avenue, near EverBank Stadium in Downtown Jacksonville's Stadium District.
 Its transmitter facilities are located on Hogan Road in the city's Killarney Shores area.

 HD Radio

 WJCT broadcasts in HD Radio; it broadcasts three full-time subchannels, Classical 24 on HD2— which carries classical music, Anthology on HD3 - which carries classic hits, and "The Independent" on HD4 - which carries adult album alternative.
+On its analog subcarrier, WJCT operates the regional radio reading service for the visually impaired, which is also streamed online.

 From September to November 2019, the station ran a country music subchannel, Pop-Up Country, on HD4, as a tie-in to Ken Burns' PBS documentary series Country Music.

 On July 13, 2020, WJCT-FM converted from its previous mix of news and music into an all-news/talk format with its music programs moved to its HD radio subchannels.
 On this date, the station became known as WJCT News 89.9.